-Student Self Service - http://www.ox.ac.uk/students/selfservice
+Student Self Service - www.ox.ac.uk/students/selfservice?wssl=1

 Student Self Service is your way of accessing the University's student record system, using your Single Sign-On details.
-You can use it to register at the start of each year, to view your exam results and to ensure the University has the correct contact details for you.
+You can use it to register at the start of each year, to produce a certificate of enrolment (a document verifying your student status), to view your exam results, and to ensure the University has the correct contact details for you.